Frequently Asked Questions

 Who is responsible for pruning street trees?

-Pruning is based on a maintenance schedule and available resources.
-If you wish to have a Street Tree pruned before the schedule and/or available resources, you may obtain a permit with specifications from a licensed and certified tree care service that will be pruning the tree.
+- Pruning is based on a maintenance schedule and available resources.
+If you wish to have a Street Tree pruned before the schedule and/or available resources, you may obtain a free Street Tree permit.
+Specifications from a licensed and certified tree care service that will be pruning the tree must be provided with application.
 The city does not reimburse for outside services that a homeowner contracts for.

 Can a tree be topped?

-Tree topping is discouraged by most reputable arborists.
+- Tree topping is discouraged by most reputable arborists.
 While there are exceptions, the city does not encourage tree topping and does not top trees.
-The city ordinance allows only 25% of the crown to be pruned of the entire tree and 1/3% of the root system.
+Learn more about topping and why you should avoid it.

 My remodeling plans require the removal of a tree(s).
 What is the procedure?

-A permit is required for the removal of any Street Tree or Heritage Tree.
+- A permit is required for the removal of any Street Tree or Heritage Tree.
 The permit should be coordinated with the building permit and issued prior to any work being done.
-There are also preservation requirements for Heritage Trees in construction areas.
+There are also preservation requirements for Protected Trees near construction areas.
 Please be sure to have your contractor contact us before beginning any work.